Arash-Barabadi/ROS2/README.md

 ### So if I want to use whatever I've created in this workspace, I have to source local_setup.bash script.

 #### We have a "local_setup.bash" and a "setup.bash" files.
 What is the difference?
 #### "local_setup.bash" simply sources the workspace ros2_ws (Overlay Workspace).
-When using the "local_setup.bash" script, I can access everything I've created in the ros2_ws workspace. "setup.bash" will use the ros2_ws (overlay) and the global ROS2 installation (underlay workspace).
+When using the "local_setup.bash" script, I can access everything I've created in the ros2_ws workspace.
+#### "setup.bash" will source the ros2_ws (overlay) and the global ROS2 installation (underlay workspace).
 For simplicity, the following command should be written into the .bashrc file to use the "setup.bash".